saleor/app-sdk/docs/debugging.md

 The ability to debug is important for app developers.
 App SDK provides opt-in verbose logs, that can be enabled for specific modules.

-Debug logs are implemented with [debug](https://www.npmjs.com/package/debug) package and work both in Node and Browser
+Debug logs are implemented with [debug](https://www.npmjs.com/package/debug) package and work both in Node and Browser.

 ## Enabling verbose logs

 Debug logs are aggregated within [namespaces](#namespaces).
-They can be all enabled, disabled, or confugred.
+They can be enabled, disabled, or configured.

-By default, all verbose logs are disabled
+By default, all verbose logs are disabled.

-To enable logs, use following:
+To enable logs, use the following:

 ### Enabling in Node context

-Add `DEBUG={namespaces}` env variable
+Add `DEBUG={namespaces}` env variable.

 #### Example